TANVIDIXIT2804/Comparative-Analysis-of-Deep-Learning-Models-for-Binary-Image-Classification/README.md

 PUBLISHED
 March 26, 2023

-General instructions
-Feel free to use any framework of your choice: PyTorch, JAX (+Flax/Equinox), Tensorflow (+Keras)

-We are not providing any code template.
-However, it is recommended you adhere to high code quality standards.

-Feel free to make use of ChatGPT, CoPilot, etc. like tools.
-Cite where you used them.
-However, you should still be able to explain your code during the viva.
-Also, you need to be careful with the hallucinations of these tools!

-As before, this assignment is in a group of two students.
-You do not need to submit the assignment but can show your private repo to the TA during the viva.

 In this question, you have to compare the performance on a binary classification task of the following models:

 VGG (1 block)